Napier Deltic Development

 ” * 40 degree * 40 degrees * 270 degrees * 40 degrees * 40 degrees * 270 degrees, etc ”

 This unit was abandoned but it did prove the design of the opposed-piston fork and blade connecting rod assembly in triangular arrangement.
 In the meantime, the Scavenger Blower was designed, manufactured and rig tested from November 1947 onwards.
 The main engine design also proceeded and was completed by the end of 1948.
-Around this time a compounded 18-cylinder version of the engine was also considered and Single Cylinder Tests were carried out.

 The first engine, designated D18/1, was designed to produce 2,500 BHP at 2,000 RPM and became the prototype Deltic 18-11B intended for installation in new Royal Navy Dark Class motor torpedo boats for which the engines were designed.
 It first ran on the test bed in April 1950.